voicegain/platform/ANNOUNCE.md

 This release addresses the following issues:
 * #rcj-308: A mic transcription is terminated after 10 minutes
 * #rcj-305: improve handling for invalid values of fetchTimeout

-### Maintenance release 1.36.3 is scheduled for 7/9/2021 between 6:00pm and 10pm CST

-This release adds various improvements to the Speech Analytics App (beta).

-The release also adds the following enhancements to the API:
-* max fetchTimeout for getting audio from a URL has been increased from 60 to 90 seconds
-* it is now possible to set a diarization speaker range starting at 1
-* GET /sa?detailed=false now returns numIncidents, numChannels, and numSpeakers

-### Maintenance release 1.36.2 is scheduled for 7/6/2021 between 7:30pm and 10pm CST

-This release fixes one issue and adds one enhancement
-* #rcj-303: 'missing websocket name' error in audiocodes API
-* #rcj-304: flush RT SA data faster if hypotheses allow it

-### Maintenance release 1.36.1 is scheduled for 6/30/2021 between 6:30pm and 11pm CST

-This release switches the new account email to AWS SES and it fixes 1 issue:
-* #rcj-293: differential word cloud empty on Voicegain